 I would recommend stocking up on a quantity of seeds (which should last several years).
 If you have not planted a garden before, I highly recommend that you start now.
 It takes a number of growing seasons to figure things out and every year that you wait is another year lost…

-My primary requirements for “survival” seeds are calories.
-That means potatoes, corn, and beans (which are also high in protein).
+My primary requirements for “survival” seeds are plants that produce CALORIES.
+That means especially potatoes and corn.

 Tip: For potatoes, I save a number of them from the previous season because as they age they will grow green shoots, and you can use these potatoes to plant next spring.
 Supply yourself with an inventory of seeds including corn and beans.

-Note: Some of the statements above are referenced from SeedForSecurity.com.
+Note: Some of the statements above are referenced from SeedForSecurity.com (not presently an advertiser with us – just saying).

 What are your thoughts regarding seeds for survival and preparedness?